 About Pippa

-Pippa is a female Poodle almost 7 years old.
+Pippa is a female Poodle about 7 years old.
 Carefully selected as a great representative of her breed, Meagan decided to make her part of their program.
 Meagan has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Good health testing